quadrat_correlation_matrix#

 region_kwargsdict, optional

-Additional keyword arguments for region generation, by default {}.
+Additional keyword arguments for region generation.
+Default is an empty dictionary.

 keep_regions_as_objectsbool, optional